A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Conclusions and practical applications

 The investigation of the inverse spectral problem (IOSP) presented in this paper is of considerable practical significance.
 With the theoretical framework established, we now proceed to address the four questions raised in the introduction:

 1. In the context of structural health monitoring, the stiffness distribution of critical components such as bridge stay cables or architectural beams is modeled as $q_0$.
 When structural integrity is compromised by cracks or corrosion, the resulting shifts in the measured resonant frequency $\lambda_*$ serve as a diagnostic indicator.
-By utilizing the observed frequency $\lambda_*$, our framework reconstructs the current physical state $\hat{q}$, thereby enabling the precise localization of the most probable sites of structural damage.
+By utilizing the observed frequency $\lambda_*$, Our framework reconstructs the current physical state $\hat{q}$, enabling precise localization of the most probable sites of structural damage by computing the error $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ as described in Theorem \ref{Th6} or by using the explicit expression of $\hat{q}$ provided in Theorem \ref{Th6.1}.
+If $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ tends to $0$, the structure is in good condition.
+In particular, if $\hat{q} = q_0$, the structure is perfectly sound. {Convex analysis approaches impose a constraint that the observed frequency must exceed the fundamental frequency of the structure, namely \(\lambda_*>\lambda_1(q_0)\), which is difficult to satisfy in practical engineering applications (consequently, not reasonable).
+By contrast, the results derived in this paper are valid for arbitrary \(\lambda_*\) and \(q_0\).
+Furthermore, traditional inverse spectral analysis is only applicable to the fundamental frequency \(\lambda_1\); a unified theoretical framework for damage detection using higher-order modes is absent.
+Multiple orders of vibration frequencies are generally obtainable from field measurements of bridges, yet such multi-frequency data cannot be fully exploited by existing approaches.
+This paper constructs a homeomorphic mapping to establish a scaling relationship between the $m$-th eigenvalue and the principal eigenvalue.
+It makes full use of multi-order frequency data collected from bridge vibration monitoring, laying a solid theoretical foundation for bridge structural health monitoring based on various vibration frequencies.}

 2. {When dealing with a rare string that has suffered centuries of physical wear, resulting in a drifted timbre, how can a restorer apply minimal perturbations to the initial physical state $q_0$ to return the string to its original, ideal resonance $\lambda_*$?
-Based on the results of this paper, if the material of the string is approximately homogeneous (i.e. $q_0$ is a constant), the restoration solution $\hat{q}$ is unique, and the structural change $\|\hat{q} - q_0\|_{\mathcal{L}_p}$ resulting from the restoration can be determined.
+Based on the results of this paper, if the material of the string is approximately homogeneous (i.e. $q_0$ is a constant), the restoration solution $\hat{q}$ is unique, and the structural change $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ resulting from the restoration can be determined.
 Moreover, for $q \in \mathcal{L}^2$, we can derive the exact expression for the restoration solution $\hat{q}$.}

 3. In seismic wave studies, $\lambda^*$ represents seismic eigenfrequencies, while $q_0$ denotes an initial estimate of the subsurface structure $q(x)$ derived from prior knowledge (geological information, well-log data, regional models, etc.).
 The formulation in Equation \eqref{youhua} incorporates geological priors $q_0$ as constraints, guiding the inversion process to select an optimal solution $\hat{q}$ that simultaneously satisfies both the observed seismic data $\lambda^*$ and aligns optimally with existing geological understanding $q_0$.